cabal-club/cable/readme.md

 ----------|--------------|---------------------------------------
 `name`    | UTF-8        | handle this user wishes to use as a pseudonym

-The `name` field is expected to be a valid UTF-8 string, and not contain codepoints from the `Cc` [General Category][GC].
-Its length is not to exceed 32 bytes.
-If the field exceeds this, the post should be considered invalid.
+A valid `name` field is a valid UTF-8 string, between 1 and 32 codepoints.

 To save space, a client may wish to discard from disk older versions of these messages from a particular user.